mihakralj/pinescript/indicators/trends_IIR/mma.md

 # Modified Moving Average (MMA)

 The Modified Moving Average combines a simple moving average with a weighted component to provide a balanced smoothing effect.
 The weighting scheme emphasizes central values while maintaining overall data representation, delivering improved responsiveness compared to traditional moving averages while preserving stability through its dual-component approach.
+Developed as an enhancement to simple moving averages, MMA has gained popularity among traders seeking a balance between the simplicity of SMA and the responsiveness of weighted averages.
+Its adoption has grown particularly in systematic trading systems where balanced smoothing is desired.
+The MMA's unique approach to combining simple and weighted components has influenced the development of other hybrid moving averages in technical analysis.

 [Pine Script Implementation of MMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_IIR/mma.pine)

+## Core Concepts

+MMA was designed to address limitations in traditional moving averages through:

+- Combining simple and weighted moving average components
+- Emphasizing central values while maintaining data representation
+- Balanced approach between responsiveness and stability
+- Improved trend detection compared to simple moving averages

 ## Mathematical Foundation